myounghaklee/bOOKbOOk/Readme.md

 ```
 npm start
 ```
-you can see the QRcode to start app at expo
+you can see the QRcode to start app at expo go if you want to run the simulator at expo, your Desktop and ios phone use same wi-fi